xieweiAlex/English_Learning/special/2024/special-words-24.md

+**mush**
+> has Twitter turned my brain to mush?

+**sneaky**
+> Amazon’s mandate was criticized by employees, some of whom said it was a sneaky way to cut headcount while avoiding layoffs.

 **ornate**
 > It's a good word to know, especially if you enjoy writing or discussing aesthetics, but in casual conversations, simpler synonyms like "fancy" or "decorative" might be more commonly used.